AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Identification number (VIN)

-They may also ask for other vehicle information, such as the vehicle’s mileage from the odometer.
-You’ll need to provide all of the requested information in order to buy the insurance and drive your car legally.2
+You’ll need to provide all of the requested information in order to buy the insurance and drive your car legally.

 Test-Driving a Car Without Insurance

-If you’re test-driving a car from a private seller, make them sign a statement that it’s insured and that you have permission to drive it under this policy.3
+If you’re test-driving a car from a private seller, make them sign a statement that it’s insured and that you have permission to drive it under this policy.1

 Is Minimum Coverage Enough?

-Full coverage, in comparison to minimum coverage, typically includes comprehensive coverage, collision coverage, and medical payments coverage.
+Full coverage, in comparison to minimum coverage, typically includes UIM, comprehensive, collision, and medical payments or PIP coverage.

 Recap